 Based on community input, the Long Pulse and Foundations subpanels estimated the requirements for each of their contributions to the four Initiatives.
 Two new experimental facilities and associated operations are implied.
 One, for the FNS Initiative, is a neutron-irradiation capability.
-The other, for the Interfaces Initiative, is a facility or facilities for investigating boundary plasma - materials interactions and their consequences.
-Cost considerations determined that this aspect of the Interfaces Initiative was best explored using an iterative process involving data from a new linear divertor simulator, data from one or more of NSTX-U and DIII-D with upgraded divertor(s), and results from modeling and simulation.
+The other, for the Interface Initiative, is a facility or facilities for investigating boundary plasma-materials interactions and their consequences.
+Cost considerations determined that this aspect of the Interface Initiative was best explored using an iterative process involving data from a new linear divertor simulator, data from one or more of NSTX-U and DIII-D with upgraded tokamak-divertor(s), and results from modeling and simulation.
 The Panel expects that one U.S. facility for innovative boundary studies with advanced divertor scenarios will be upgraded during the latter half of the 10-year period.
 This effort will make use of the fundamental studies of plasma-materials interaction in the Long Pulse subprogram, and will transition to steady-state boundary research on long-pulse international superconducting tokamaks, also in the Long Pulse subprogram.

-The Panel assumed the funding required for each of the four Initiatives would be obtained by reallocating funds from the budget category Foundations Operations, or from Discovery Plasma Science.
-Concerning the operation of the existing major tokamak facilities, the Panel reached the following decisions:
+The Panel assumed the funding required for each of the four Initiatives would be obtained by reallocating funds from the budget category Foundations Operations, or possibly from Discovery Plasma Science.
+Concerning the operation of the existing major tokamak facilities, the Panel proposes the closure of C-Mod as soon as possible, consistent with orderly transition of the staff and graduate students to other efforts, including experiments at other facilities where appropriate.
+At the same time, the Panel agreed that the associated C-Mod research funds would be maintained in full for research on other facilities, while the operations funding will be redirected to the proposed Initiatives.
+Prompt closure of C-Mod is necessary to fund as quickly as possible the necessary upgrades at DIII-D, to build the linear divertor simulator, and for the whole-plasma-domain modeling effort in the Predictive Initiative.
+DIII-D experiments using these upgrades are essential to achieve the Vision 2025 goals.
+The linear divertor simulator and tokamak-divertor experiments should be started as soon as feasible.

-• Propose the immediate cessation of C-MOD.
-At the same time, the Panel agreed that the associated research funds would be maintained in full for research on other facilities, while the operations funding will be redirected to the proposed Initiatives.
 It is imperative for the U.S. Fusion Program that the knowledge, excellence, and leadership of the scientists from the MIT Plasma Science and Fusion Center be maintained and applied to the Initiatives to assure success.
+In particular, graduate students currently pursuing thesis research on C-Mod need a path to thesis completion.
+To this end, the Panel recognizes that is the responsibility of DOE to develop a "C-Mod Transition Plan," which describes the plan (including timeline) for shutdown of C-Mod and reassignment of the workforce to other activities described in this report.

-Beyond the cessation of C-MOD, the Panel reached the following conclusions on facilities:
+Beyond the cessation of C-Mod, the Panel reached the following conclusions on facilities: